 Choose a key to explore minor chord progressions.
 Each key has its own character and mood, with different levels of complexity and emotional qualities.

-Two sharps - common in folk and country
+Two sharps - focused and modern minor color

 A key signature determines which notes are consistently sharp or flat throughout a piece.
 Keys with fewer sharps or flats (like C, G, F) are generally easier to play on piano, while keys like F# or Gb are more complex but offer unique tonal colors.